Schreiber, Ontario: Schools

+Transportation

+Marathon has Ontario Northland motor coach service on its Sault Ste.
+Marie–Thunder Bay route.

 The railway

 Schreiber's birth and continued existence is based on the Canadian Pacific Railway.
 Schreiber has gone through several iterations.

 A railway home terminal could be described as the specified location at which train crews are domiciled.
 The Away-From-Home terminal could be described as the objective terminal for a train crew.
 Schreiber was, and remains, a home terminal train crew change point for the railway.
 As such, a portion of its populace is trained and employed to operate the trains from Schreiber in both directions: westward on the Nipigon Subdivision to Thunder Bay, the next train crew change-off point, or eastward on the Heron Bay Subdivision to the change-off terminal of White River, Ontario.
 This status of being a home terminal for train crews ensures the township of a number of high-quality skilled jobs.

 The railway attracted to the township, and employed people for many occupations including track maintenance, signal maintenance, telecommunications, mechanical and locomotive maintenance, yard operation, radio communication, engineering and administration.
 The railway built and maintained homes in Schreiber for its supervisory and trades staff.
 The creation of a dedicated housing supply is attributable to the railway's policy of transferring their employees often.
 This constant movement of staff was a very common early practice within all railways, owing usually to the large territory combined with the limitations on travel and communications.
 Early transportation publications would contain numerous announcements of promotion and transfer of location.